KikuAI-Lab/reliapi/docs/wiki/Home.md

 ## Getting Started

-ReliAPI is a small reliability layer for **any HTTP API** — REST services, internal microservices, and LLM calls.
+ReliAPI is a small reliability layer for **ANY HTTP API and ANY LLM API** — REST services, internal microservices, payment gateways, SaaS APIs, and LLM providers.

 **Quick start:**